 The next change I am about the mention goes hand and hand with the pervious, but I want to elaborate on it a little more.
 I have been vegetarian for 20 years.
 A few months ago I decided to go Vegan. (a person who does not eat or use animal products.)
 I have since then had deviled eggs twice, but believe me those eggs were extremely researched that they came from a reputable local farm that is ACTUALLY cruelty free…..and not just saying they are like most farms do.
 But I think this year I will make the plunge into 100% vegan.
 From the research I have read and the images I have seen, I can’t justify NOT being vegan.
 This is not a “you should be vegan” rant.
 I will never ever tell anyone what they should or shouldn’t eat, but I very much encourage those to really research what you are putting into your body.

-Here are some facts that helped persuade me: ( to name a few….
+Here are some facts that I have found while doing researched that really helped persuade me: ( to name a few….
 HA!
 But seriously check this out)

 All of the following nutritional benefits come from a vegan diet full of foods such as fresh fruits and vegetables, whole grains, nuts, beans, and soy products.